concise-ee/k8s-ws/README.md

     * if `docker ps` fails, open "Docker Desktop" GUI in Windows -> Settings -> Resources -> WSL INTEGRATION -> "Enable integration with my default WSL distro"
   * alternative: use powershell (you can use git bash for most of the things, but kubectl interactive needs powershell in windows)

-Now you are ready, tools-wise, but there is one more step to do before you can start hacking the kubernetes: login to google cloud to get access to the WS cluster and docker repository, so
 ### Connect to workshop k8s cluster and create your personal k8s namespace
 Open the terminal, define some variables:
 ```shell